ansjosephint03-intern/Sales-Performance-Dashboard/README.md

 ---

 ## 🚀 How to Use
-1. Download the `.pbix` file
-2. Open it in Power BI Desktop
+1. Download the Sales_Dashboard.pbix file and open it in Power BI Desktop.
-3. Use slicers to explore different insights
+2. Use slicers to explore different insights

 ---